Social Media Goals

 Don’t get me wrong.
-They are all great benefits that occur when you properly manage your social media, but they are not the proper goals.
+They are all great benefits that occur when you properly manage your social media.
+However, they are not the proper goals.
 The real goal is to drive business to the dealership.
-The fact that social media is good for branding, PR, and communication does not mean that those should be the primary focus.
+The fact that automotive social media is good for branding, PR, and communication does not mean that those should be the primary focus.
 In fact, when you focus on the primary goal, the side effects can happen naturally.

-If you do what you need to do to use social media as a business driver, people will see your brand.
+If you do what you need to do to use Facebook, Instagram, and other social media sites as business drivers, people will see your brand.
 You will improve your public relations when the business-driving message is delivered properly.
 If your message is strong, they will communicate with you and you should communicate back.
-These are all excellent features, but when your goal is to brand, improve PR, or communicate, you’re missing out on the real benefit, the ROI-aspect of social media.
+These are all excellent features, but when your goal is to brand, improve PR, or communicate, you’re missing out on the real benefit.
+The ROI-aspect of automotive social media.

 Use social media to drive shoppers to your website and to drive visitors to your showroom.
 The side effects will happen naturally if you’re doing the first part right.